 But be warned…

-Unfortunately, the Great Pyrenees dog breed isn’t the healtiest dog breed in the world.
-That said however, by working with a reputable Pyre breeder, it is possible to minimize ones risks.
+Unfortunately, the Great Pyrenees dog breed isn’t the healthiest in the world.
+That said, however, by working with a reputable Pyre breeder, it is possible to minimize one’s risks.
+But if you choose to adopt a Great Pyrenees puppy, be sure to prepare yourself for any medical issues that could arise during your lifetime topics, such as:

 - Hip dysplasia,